curiosag/StackOverflowStrategies/README.md

 # Stack Overflow Strategies

-A collection of strategies and approaches, from legitimate to evil, to get going on and get along with the [Stack Overflow](https://stackoverflow.com/) site.
+A collection of strategies and approaches, from good to evil, to get going on and get along with the [Stack Overflow](https://stackoverflow.com/) site.

+´´´java
+public enum Approach {
+    GOOD, LEGITIMATE, DOUBTFUL, EVIL
+}´´´

 ## When answering